cAPRIcaT3/Cardioscope/README.md

 ### Acknowledgements
 ## MiniGPT-4: The base model used for fine-tuning.
 ## Label Studio: Tool used for building and labeling the RefCOCO dataset.
-## RefCOCO Dataset: The dataset used for training and evaluation.

 ### Contributing